BRINGING SOLUTIONS TO LIFE

 To drive groundbreaking solutions, we need to find, foster, and fund the world’s most talented thought leaders and entrepreneurs.
 Our PF Challenge events are designed to engage innovators across the tech, healthcare, and research communities in developing transformative solutions for clinicians, patients and their families.

-- Engagement tools and technologies that help patients, caregivers and providers better understand and engage with their disease
+Solutions, engagement tools and technologies that help patients, caregivers and providers better understand and engage with their disease; improved inter-disciplinary communications

-- Data-enabled digital, medical or imaging tools that improve screening, detection and the accuracy of PF diagnosis
+Data-enabled digital, medical or imaging tools that improve screening, detection and the accuracy of PF diagnosis; data analysis tools

 THE 2018 IPF CATALYST CHALLENGE